 Special Considerations for Certain Applicants

 If you’ve had a student visa refused before, are applying from certain regions like Southeast Asia, Africa, or South America, or are applying for a visa extension, you’ll need to provide even more detailed information.
-In these cases, crafting a detailed Genuine Temporary Entrant (GTE) statement can be more effective than a standard GS statement.
+In these cases, crafting a detailed Genuine Temporary Entrant (GTE) statement can be more effective than a standard Genuine Student(GS) statement.

 Need More Help?